-If you have never made your own soap before, this is the first of a two-part lesson.
-It is soap making for the total beginner.
-I have been making soap for years and recently decided to try to develop a recipe for a reliable batch of soap using ingredients I can easily obtain, instead of ordering exotic oils by mail.
-This would make it easier for people who are curious about making soap but don’t know how to begin.
+If you have never made your own soap before, this lesson for natural herbal soap making is for you.
+I have been making soap for years and recently decided to try to develop a recipe for a reliable batch of soap using ingredients I can easily obtain that don’t require me to order exotic oils by mail.

 Equipment